nishantnayar/prefect-trading/docs/architecture-decisions.md

 3. **Multi-sector ready**: Future-proof design starting with technology only
 4. **MLflow built-in tables only**: Start simple, add custom tables later
 5. **MLflow server with PostgreSQL**: Production-ready with web UI
+6. **WebSocket symbols with testing**: AAPL for testing, PDFS-ROG for pairs trading

 ## Future Enhancements